 The REIT valued the investment properties using a discounted cash flow approach whereby a current discount rate was applied to the projected net operating income which a property can reasonably be expected to produce in the future.
 Property under development is measured using both a comparable sales method and a discounted cash flow method, net of costs to complete.
 The REIT's valuation inputs are supported by quarterly market reports from an independent appraiser which indicated a decrease in capitalization rates from December 31, 2020 and March 31, 2021.
-For the three-month period ended June 30, 2021, the REIT decreased the discount rates for properties in the GTA and GMA by approximately 20 basis points primarily due to industry-wide single tenant retail and industrial capitalization rate three-month period ended March 31, 2021, primarily due to the resilience of the automotive dealership retail business during the pandemic.
+For the three-month period ended September 30, 2021, the REIT decreased the discount rates by 25 basis points for properties in the Greater Vancouver Area ("GVA") and Alberta, and lowered discount rates for specific properties in certain markets.
+These reductions were primarily due to overall capitalization rate compression including and highlighted by single tenant retail and industrial capitalization rate reductions.
+Furthermore, the REIT continued its amortization of two land lease properties.
+Overall, there was a decrease of approximately 10 basis points applicable to the entire portfolio for the three-month period ended September 30, 2021.

-For Q2 2021 and YTD 2021, the fair value adjustments in investment properties were \$18,778 and \$31,828, respectively, compared to (10,905) for Q2 2020 and (34,035) for YTD 2020.
-The overall capitalization rate applicable to the REIT's entire portfolio decreased to 6.5% as at June 30, 2021 (March 31, 2021 - 6.6%; December 31, 2020 - 6.7%).
-The historical book value of the investment properties owned by the REIT as at June 30, 2021 was \$905,642 (December 31, 2020 - \$890,963).
+For Q3 2021 and YTD 2021, the fair value adjustments in investment properties were \$22,261 and \$54,089, respectively, compared to \$1,255 for Q3 2020 and \$(32,780) for YTD 2020.
+The overall capitalization rate applicable to the REIT's entire portfolio decreased to 6.4% as at September 30, 2021 (June 30, 2021 - 6.5%; September 30, 2020 - 6.9%; December 31, 2020 - 6.7%).
+The historical book value of the investment properties owned by the REIT as at September 30, 2021 - 8890,963).